 It’s now 5 August 2013 – that’s a little over 8 weeks.
 Only one down day after a bout of diarrhea .

-But there have been other impacts … the worst gas and loose bowel movements I’ve ever experienced started after I added muesli to the yoghurt.
+But there have been other impacts … the worst gas and loose bowel movements I’ve ever experienced after I added muesli to the yoghurt.
 I can’t attribute it to anything else I’ve been eating.
-As carbohydrate is a prebiotic, that is, its food for the colonisers, I initially wondered if I overdid it?
+As carbohydrate is a prebiotic, that is, food for the colonisers, it seems I overdid it.

 The balance was easy enough to find.
-I stopped both the muesli and yoghurt, and eventually the Yakult drink.
+I stopped the muesli yoghurt combo, and eventually the Yakult drink.
 My gastro system settled down.
 Then, when I started to feel teary again, I popped a probiotic supplement in a tablet form.
-I pop a probio everytime I feel teary.
+I pop a probiotic everytime I feel teary.
 It’s working.

 2nd February 2014 … It’s taken nearly two weeks to recover from a bad run of the gastro.
 I suspect the source was food affected by this heatwave.
 The gastro itself only lasted 6 or so hours (thanks to the Imodium), but the emotional plummet was more than a couple of supplement tablets could handle.
 So, for the last week I’ve been back on the Yakult drink and yoghurt, as well as the tablets.
 Finally, on Friday, no more crying and none since.

 Having worked out a solution, there was no need to explore further.
 But I did.
-The following post is the next instalment in this exploration:
+The following post is the next installment in this exploration:

 Important to note